Chapter 3. API

 }

 Each member of a group has an address, which uniquely identifies the member.
-The interface for such an address is Address, which requires concrete implementations to provide methods for comparison and sorting of addresses, and for determination whether the address is a multicast address.
+The interface for such an address is Address, which requires concrete implementations to provide methods such as comparison and sorting of addresses.
 JGroups addresses have to implement the following interface:

 public interface Address extends Externalizable, Comparable, Cloneable {